Zoom's shocking share plunge is latest indication that we're racing towards normality

 The Teams factor

-Zoom is also facing the same foe as Slack, Microsoft Teams.
-The text-based collaboration tool was ultimately acquired by Salesforce before it could fully transition to a platform.
+Zoom also faces the same foe as Slack: Microsoft Teams.
+But the popular text-based collaboration tool was ultimately acquired by Salesforce before it could fully transition to a platform.
 Zoom, given its size, may have a harder time finding a potential suitor as hybrid working becomes the de facto working agreement for agile workforces.

-Teams remains Zoom biggest threat as the company hasn't been able to attract as many organizations with more than 10-paid seats as analysts had expected.
+Teams remains Zoom's biggest threat as the company hasn't been able to attract as many organizations with more than 10 paid seats as analysts had expected.
 Why?
-Well, maybe because Microsoft has been assiduously pushing Microsoft 365, which includes Teams, for as little as $8 per month per user.
+Perhaps because Microsoft has assiduously pushed Microsoft 365, which includes Teams, for as little as $8 per month per user.
 Zoom costs almost twice the price and doesn't come with Office 365 apps or OneDrive.

 Bundling is ultimately how smaller outfits like Zoho and Freshworks will manage to thrive.